zhehaowang/zhehao.me/book-notes/philosophy-ideas/readme.md

 Glaucon: what is goodness?
 Three classes
 * Things that are good in and of themselves.
 Harmless pleasures.
 * Things that are good in themselves but also for the consequences that arise from such good.
 Knowledge, health.
-* Pursued for the same of their results.
+* Pursued for the sake of their results.
 Gymnastics, money making.

 Where is justice placed?
 Socrates: the first, where things are pursued for their intrinsic value, not for consequences.